skarre-r/strawberry-azure-auth/README.md

 this package comes with custom http/ websocket "graphql consumer" classes and a custom `Schema` class that provides extension support for subscriptions:

+> :warning: The `Schema` class will be removed in the future when Strawberry adds extension support for subscriptions!

 ```python
 # example/schema.py
 from strawberry_azure_auth import AzureAuthExtension  # <--